What is Scrum?

 The Developers are a group of people committed to delivering usable Increment in every Sprint.
 Developers have all the skills required to turn Product Backlog Items (PBIs) into the Product Increment (PI).
 A typical cross-functional team developing software products consists of software engineers, quality analysts, UI/UX designers, business analysts, data analysts, and IT support for developing and testing a product.

-Scrum Artifacts provide vital information about the Product under development
+Scrum Artifacts provide vital information about the Product under development to the Scrum Team and stakeholders.

 A backlog is a list of items, features, user stories, modifications to existing features, and bug fixes that the Scrum team needs to complete to produce potentially Product Increment.
 Product Backlog is an emergent to-do list that keeps growing as we learn more about products and users.
 It enables transparency at work where everyone, including Stakeholders, knows what is yet to do done.